cparcerisas/BaseAL/README.md

 See the [docs](core/docs/) to get started working with the BaseAL framework, and developing active learning sampling strategies.

-If you are a participating in the BioDCASE data challenge, an `example.ipynb` is setup [here](core/docs/example.ipynb) with everything needed to get started.
+If you are a participating in the BioDCASE data challenge, an `biodcase_example.ipynb` is setup [here](core/docs/biodcase_example.ipynb) with everything needed to get started.

 ---